coreos/docs/quay-enterprise/clair.md

 docker run --restart=always -p 6060:6060 -p 6061:6061 -v /path/to/clair/config/directory:/config -v /path/to/quay/cert/directory:/usr/local/share/ca-certificates  quay.io/coreos/clair-jwt:v1.2.5
 ```

-Now Clair will be able to trust the source of your TLS certificates and use them to secure communicates between Clair and Quay.
+Now Clair will be able to trust the source of your TLS certificates and use them to secure communication between Clair and Quay.

 ## Run Clair